Primary Source Learning: Disability History

 Looking for primary sources related to a particular time period in U.S. history?
 The Teaching with Library of Congress blog suggests using the American Memory Timeline, an online presentation that provides a comprehensive look through U.S. history using primary sources from the Library’s collections.
 For teaching ideas, read the whole blog post.
 More resources are listed below.
 U.S. History by…

-Primary source images are great resources for integrating language arts with social studies into activities that meet Common Core State Standards for writing.
-The grade 5 writing prompts and activity ideas below build on the K-4 writing prompts and activities.
-Text Types and Purposes CCSS Grade 5 Writing Standards Writing Prompts / Activity Ideas 1.
-Write opinion…
+Primary source images are great resources for integrating language arts with social studies.
+The activities below were designed around the grade 5 Common Core State Standards for writing.
+These fifth-grade writing prompts and activity ideas build on the K-4 writing prompts and activities.
+Text Types and Purposes CCSS Grade 5 Writing Standards Writing Prompts /…

-Primary source images are great resources for integrating language arts with social studies into activities that meet Common Core State Standards for writing.
-The Grade 4 writing prompts and activity ideas below build on the K-3 writing prompts and activities.
-Text Types and Purposes Grade 4 Writing Standards Writing Prompts / Activity Ideas 1.
-Write opinion…
+Primary source images are great resources for integrating language arts with social studies.
+The activities below were designed around the grade 4 Common Core State Standards for writing.
+These fourth-grade writing prompts and activity ideas build on the K-3 writing prompts and activities.
+Text Types and Purposes Grade 4 Writing Standards Writing Prompts / Activity…

-Primary source images are great resources for integrating language arts with social studies into activities that meet Common Core State Standards.
-The Grade 3 writing prompts and activity ideas below build on the K-2 writing prompts and activities.
-Text Types and Purposes Grade 3 Writing Standards Writing Prompts / Activity Ideas 1.
-Write opinion pieces on topics or…
+Primary source images are great resources for integrating language arts with social studies.
+The activities below were designed around the grade 3 Common Core State Standards for writing.
+These third-grade writing prompts and activity ideas build on the K-2 writing prompts and activities.
+Text Types and Purposes Grade 3 Writing Standards Writing Prompts / Activity…

-Primary source images, including maps, are great resources for integrating language arts with social studies into activities that meet Common Core State Standards.
-The Grade 2 writing prompts and activity ideas below build on the K-1 writing prompts and activities.
-Text Types and Purposes Grade 2 Writing Standards Writing Prompts / Activity Ideas 1.
-Write opinion pieces in…
+Primary source images are great resources for integrating language arts with social studies.
+The activities below were designed around the grade 2 Common Core State Standards for writing.
+These second-grade writing prompts and activity ideas build on the K-1 writing prompts and activities.
+Text Types and Purposes Grade 2 Writing Standards Writing Prompts / Activity…

 Learning from the Source: Zooming into Documentary Photography